 Density, in its simplest form, is a measure of how much "stuff" is packed into a given space.
 Whether we're talking about layers of the Earth, the atmosphere, or even a cosmic structure, the layer with the least density will always find its way to the top, influencing everything around it.
-So, let's delve into the fascinating question: which layer is the least dense, and how does this seemingly simple property dictate the behavior of our world and the universe beyond?
+So, let's dig into the fascinating question: which layer is the least dense, and how does this seemingly simple property dictate the behavior of our world and the universe beyond?

 Main Subheading